Caeldeth/loures/Philosophy/Angelic-Feallsanachd-de-Kynn.md

 _Angelic Stedwinn_

+***

 ```
+*Librarian Notes*

-N.B.
-This entry has been heavily edited to match the Library formatting.
+This entry has been heavily edited to conform to Library formatting.
-The original may be viewed in its entirety at http://darkages.com/community/phi/Angelic_Love/ .
+The original may be viewed at http://darkages.com/community/phi/Angelic_Love/ .
 ```